 My meditation teacher once said that there were probably as many meditation techniques out there as there are people in the world.
-How are you, therefore, supposed to know which meditation is right for you?

 I’ve heard the following analogy a fair few times — more recently from S.N.
 Goenka when I went on a 10 day silent Vipassana meditation course.